hudson155/kairo/kairo-config/README.md

   by specifying `apply: [other-config-name-0, other-config-name-1]` as a top-level YAML property

-If no config name is provided to `ConfigLoader`, it will use the `KAIRO_CONFIG` envirnoment variable to identify the config name.
+If no config name is provided to `ConfigLoader`, it will use the `KAIRO_CONFIG` environment variable to identify the config name.

 ### Source support